-To install the Clock for Google Chrome™ extension, visit the Chrome Web Store, or just click the button above.
+To install the Clock for Google Chrome™ extension, visit the Chrome Web Store.

-The clock appears in Chrome's toolbar, right next to the address bar - that's it!
+The clock appears in the toolbar, right next to the address bar - that's it!
 You're up and running and need do nothing more!

 If you hover your cursor over the clock, the full date and time are shown.